Meeting and surpassing all audience expectations every day, it's Rush Limbaugh.

 In fact, there were lots.

-Not a standard ordinary typical primary election.
+Not a standard, ordinary, typical primary election.

-It's abundantly obvious to me now that the Trump campaign planned on exploiting it.
+It's abundantly obvious to me now that the Trump campaign planned on exploiting it right along the lines of their entire campaign theme.

 Outsider populism deck stacked against the outsider who represents the little guy.